KhalTalan/n8n-text-to-workflow/README.md

 │   │   └── tools.py          # Contains the core functions for fetching data from 'data/' folder.
 │   ├── __init__.py
 │   └── main.py               # The main entry point for running the application.
-├── pyproject.toml            # Used by 'uv' for dependency management.
 ├── requirements.txt          # Exported list of project dependencies.
 └── README.md
 ```